rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # One Last Thing
-Again ready to finally receive my reverse shell, running `installutil /u iu.exe` caused the dreaded Cortex popup.
+This time running `installutil /u iu.exe` caused the dreaded Cortex pop-up.
 Again from experience, I suspected that Cortex was not loving the fact that `cmd.exe` was spawned with network sockets as its stdin and stdout handles.

 Fortunately, this was a quick fix.